Ecoleman21/New-website/README.md

-# New-website
+# ecoleman21.github.io
-This is my new website that I am creating
+This is the code for my wesite!